Warren Fair, GM, Action Drill & Blast

 Efficiency, however, should never be at the expense of quality or safety.
 Drilling holes quickly is of no benefit if they have to be re-drilled because of fall-back or poor drilling practices.

-Drill and blast teams should be working to the same KPIs, which should be focused on the quality of input rather than the quantity of output.
-This means, for example, ensuring drilling practices deliver blastholes to the blast team at the correct depth with minimal re-drills, as opposed to targeting a certain number of drilling hours or tonnes of explosives used.
+The drilling team and the blasting teams should be working to the same KPIs, which should be focused on the quality of input rather than the quantity of output.
+It calls for investment in processes, technology and training.

-Simply put, the client wants to know their contractor has got it covered, giving them time to focus on other areas of their operation.
+Simply put, a mining operation wants to know their contractor has got it covered, giving them time to focus on other areas of their operation.